 You will need to be in good academic standing by the start of winter semester.

 What do I have to do if I get a grant?

-ORCA recipients must work with a faculty mentor and complete their proposed project by December 2015 and submit a two-page final report.
+ORCA recipients must work with a faculty mentor and complete their proposed project by the following August (if graduating in April of this year) or December (graduating after April of this year) and submit a two-page final report.